Koszul self duality of manifolds: Operads and right modules of interest

 \end{dfn}

 \begin{dfn} A right comodule $R$ over a cooperad $P$ in $(C,\otimes)$ is a symmetric sequence $R$ in $C$ together with morphisms called partial decomposites:

 for all $a \in I$.
-These must satisfy straightforward equivariance and coassociativity conditions. \end{dfn}
+These must satisfy straightforward equivariance and counitality conditions, as well as coassociativity and parallel cocomposition laws. \end{dfn}

-Of course operads, cooperads, modules, and comodules assemble into categories we call $\mathrm{Operad}(C,\otimes), \mathrm{Cooperad}(C,\otimes),\mathrm{RMod}_O,\mathrm{RComod}_P$ where morphisms respect all the structure.
+Of course operads, cooperads, right modules, and right comodules assemble into categories we call $\mathrm{Operad}(C,\otimes),$ $ \mathrm{Cooperad}$, $(C,\otimes),$ $\mathrm{RMod}_O,\mathrm{RComod}_P$ where morphisms respect all the structure.
 If $C$ has a notion of weak equivalences, then weak equivalences in any of these categories are defined as those which levelwise consist of weak equivalences, and if $C$ is topologically enriched, then all of these categories are also topologically enriched.

-It is imporant to note, all maps respect the symmetric group actions, but the symmetric group actions do not affect whether a given (co)operad/(co)module map is a weak equivalence.
+It is important to note that all maps respect the symmetric group actions, but the symmetric group actions do not affect whether a given (co)operad/right (co)module map is a weak equivalence.
 In this sense, the theory of operads is strongly related to the world of Borel $\Sigma_n$-equivariant homotopy theory.

-Often we will be dealing with modules over different operads.
-There is an obvious compatibility condition for maps of modules over different operads.
+Often we will be dealing with right modules over different operads.
+There is an obvious compatibility condition for maps of right modules over different operads.

-\begin{dfn} Given a map of (co)operads $f:O \rightarrow P$, and (co)modules $R,S$ over $O,P$, respectively, we say a map of symmetric sequences $g:R \rightarrow S$ is compatible with $f$ if all the evident diagrams commute.
+\begin{dfn} Given a map of (co)operads $f:O \rightarrow P$, and right (co)modules $R,S$ over $O,P$, respectively, we say a map of symmetric sequences $g:R \rightarrow S$ is compatible with $f$ if all the evident diagrams commute.

-More generally, if there is a zigzag of (co)operad maps from $O$ to $P$ through $Q_i$ and a zigzag of symmetric sequence maps from $R$ to $S$ through the (co)modules $W_i$ over $Q_i$, we say the zigzags are compatible if each symmetric sequence map is compatible with the associated (co)operad map. \end{dfn}
+More generally, if there is a zigzag of (co)operad maps from $O$ to $P$ through $Q_i$ and a zigzag of symmetric sequence maps from $R$ to $S$ through the right (co)modules $W_i$ over $Q_i$, we say the zigzags are compatible if each symmetric sequence map is compatible with the associated (co)operad map. \end{dfn}